nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` This contains strictly required information to identify a patient.
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison
-    p/1234567 ag/12 m/cough nric/S9935010Y t/criminal`
-* `add n/John Doe p/98765432 e/johnd@example.com A/John street, block 123, #01-01`

-1. The first example contains strictly required information to identify a patient.
-2. The second example contains more information relevant to that patient.
+    p/1234567 ag/12 m/cough nric/S9935010Y t/criminal` This contains more information relevant to that patient.
-3. The third example demonstrates how using an invalid prefix can cause the add command to fail or produce unexpected results.
+* `add n/John Doe p/98765432 e/johnd@example.com A/John street, block 123, #01-01` This demonstrates how using an invalid prefix can cause the add command to fail or produce unexpected results.
-   This will cause MediMate to assume that `A/John street, block 123, #01-01` is part of the email address, rather than the address.
-   This will cause the add command not recognized correctly.
-   To avoid this issue, make sure that you use the correct prefixes and follow the correct format when using the add command.

 Adds a patient to MediMate through button method: